A PALMYRENE STELE OF A WOMAN

 The overall structure of the narrow face and the arrangement of the hair scalloped across her face reflect indebtedness to Roman imperial portraits, like those of Furia Sabinia Tranquillina, the wife of the emperor Gordian III (ruled 238-244 AD) (see fig. 2).
 Images of imperial family members would have been familiar in Palmyra both from sculpted portraits and, more widely, from coins.
 Together with her dress and gesture, these elements contribute a sense of aristocratic loyalty towards Roman rule.
 On the other hand, her family names reveal an altogether different lineage.
 Her facial features suggest strongly that the sitter came from a family with eastern roots.
 The turban-like fillet in the hair, the high arching eyebrows, the sagging eyes and the cupid’s bow lips are all more easily paralleled in Gandharan traditions than Roman (see fig. 3).
 Furthermore, the preferred media for Roman portraits were bronze and marble, not limestone.
 It is precisely in places like Palmyra, whose wealth was based on travelling merchants, that these seemingly disparate ingredients naturally come together on portraits like this.

-Figures above from left to ring:
+Figures above from left to right:

 Fig. 1.
 The tomb, “house of eternity” constructed by Yarhai son of Elahbel at Palmyra.
 Photo: Judith Weingarten for her blog sv Zenobia, Visionary Queen of Ancient Palmyra, 3 May 2017.